 Subscribe to this Lawfare contributor via RSS.

-Lost in the Going Dark debate is the serious discussion of we value more: security interests in maximizing the prospects of successful law enforcement investigations or our security interests in maximizing U.S. power on the world stage by ensuring the American tech industry continues to thrive.
+The escalating war of words between Apple and the FBI is widely seen as a “security vs. privacy” dilemma.
+But it’s much more than that.
+This is also fundamentally a security vs. security dilemma.
+Lost in this conversation is a more serious discussion of what we as a society value more: our security interests in maximizing the prospects of successful law enforcement investigations (including investigations of terrorist attacks) or our security interests in maximizing U.S. power on the world stage by ensuring the American tech industry continues to thrive.